beader/github-gitbook/README.md

 # My Awesome Book

-This book will automatically sync to a [github repo](https://github.com/beader/github-gitbook).
+This book will automatically sync to this [github repo](https://github.com/beader/github-gitbook).